FolkerKinzel/CsvTools.Mappings/src/FolkerKinzel.CsvTools.Mappings/md/NugetReadme.md

 - to do things easily and with just a few lines of code.
 In addition, the package also provides the means to write high-performance code:
 	- It allows you to parse ultra large CSV files because only one row of the file has to be in memory at a time.
 	- It makes the fields of the CSV file available as `ReadOnlyMemory<Char>` instances.
 This avoids the allocation of numerous temporary strings.
-	- It allows to parse value types without any boxing and unboxing and - with modern .NET versions - without any allocation of temporary strings.
+	- It allows to parse value types without any boxing and unboxing and (when using a modern .NET version) without any allocation of temporary strings.
 	- The `CsvOpts.DisableCaching` option allows reusing the same `CsvRecord` instance for each parsed row of the CSV file.
 This can avoid further allocations.

 [Project Reference and Release Notes](https://github.com/FolkerKinzel/CsvTools.Mappings/releases/tag/v1.0.0-beta.2)